-When the scheduled time arrives, the post will jump from its current position in your timeline to the most recent spot on your blog and display the new date and time.
+When the scheduled time arrives, the post will move from its current position in your timeline to the most recent spot on your blog and display the new date and time.
 The link for the post will also update to reflect the new publication date.

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
-If you need your post to be redistributed to your email subscribers, use the option below.
+If you need the post to be redistributed to your email subscribers, use the option below.

 Edit Post Status

-You can republish your post by changing the status of your post to Draft, clicking Update, and then clicking Publish again …
+You can republish your post simply by changing the status of your post to Draft, clicking Update, and then clicking Publish again …

 (Republishing your post)

-(Publish section – Edit)
+(Post publish section – Edit)

-Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK …
+Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than your current time) as your scheduled post time and click OK …